 Learning how to kayak correctly, or more importantly, paddle correctly, can be a rewarding fun experience, correct technique is everything.

 No, you don’t.
-Everyone can enjoy our kayaking experiences.
-We teach you how to kayak during your trip and provide a full safety briefing daily.
+Everyone can learn how to kayak whitewater.
+We teach you how to paddle your kayak during your trip and provide a full safety briefing daily.
 In addition, any of our qualified guides will be happy to give you any extra personal instruction you may require.

 Firstly, on the first day, we spend whatever time is needed to ensure everyone has the necessary skills for safely paddling their kayak.
 Secondly, as we progress downstream for the first time, we stop at each set of rapids and give detailed instructions on a variety of topics to ensure everyone paddles the rapid safely.
 The rapids are all grade one and two, well within the capabilities of people new to kayaking.